German sea mine washes up near Bognor

 WW2 German sea mine washes up near Bognor Regis

-A live German sea mine from World War Two has washed up on the Sussex coast.
+A live German sea mine from World War Two washed up on the Sussex coast has been towed out to sea and blown up.

-Bomb disposal teams inspected the device and work is taking place to make it safe while the tides allow access near Bognor Regis, Sussex Police said.
+The large metal device measuring about 6ft (1.8m) and thought to weigh about 1,000kg was found on Saturday.

-The large metal device measures about 6ft (1.8m) and is thought to weigh about 1,000kg.
-Residents nearby have been alerted.
+The Maritime and Coastguard Agency (MCA) said the mine was "safely detonated" at about 17:10 BST.

-The coastguard said it was likely the mine would be towed out to sea and detonated.
+Earlier, residents were alerted as a precaution and vessels were told to steer clear of the mine off Elmer Beach, near Bognor Regis.

-A one-mile maritime and air exclusion zone is in force and coastguards are broadcasting to vessels in the area.
+A mile-wide maritime and air exclusion zone was in force, with coastguards broadcasting to vessels in the area.

-Sussex Police said the device was found in the water off Elmer Beach.
+Sussex Police said bomb disposal teams were called in after the device was found in the water by someone living nearby.

-Residents nearby have been advised to leave their windows open and use only the rear part of their premises.
+Explosives teams inspected the device and work took place to make it safe while the tides allowed access, officers said.

-Paul Austin, who found the device and alerted emergency services on Saturday, said when he looked at it closely, it was "quite clearly a weapon".
+Paul Austin, who found the device and alerted emergency services, said when he looked at it closely, it was "quite clearly a weapon".

 He had been walking on the beach with a friend when he saw the object and noticed it had a propeller, or a fin, and a cone nose.